 A boiler cover plan that only covers your boiler and its controls.

-A pipe that gets rid of poisonous gases that the boiler produces.
+A pipe that removes the poisonous gases produced by the boiler.

 A visit to a home by an engineer.

 Gas Safe Register is the national watchdog for gas safety in the UK.
 Only Gas Safe registered engineers are legally allowed to repair or service boilers.

 An independent non-governmental body given statutory powers by the Financial Services and Markets Act 2000 to oversee the regulation of financial products.